Installing with Helm

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.14.5/cert-manager.yaml

-• Kwasm Operator is required to install WebAssembly shims on Kubernetes nodes that don’t already include them.
-Note that in the future this will be replaced by runtime class manager.
+- Runtime Class Manager is required to install WebAssembly shims on Kubernetes nodes that don’t already include them.
+See more details at the project’s README.md.

 --create-namespace \